There are many guides out there on the subject of SEO. There are also many out there that claim they are the definitive resource on the subject.

 - Site speed - Always the faster, the better, but getting it to around 3 seconds is best

-- Mobile friendliness - Everything should be sized appropriately for the user
+- Mobile-friendliness - Everything should be sized appropriately for the user

-If you follow these simple seo tips for your hotel, you should start to see your organic traffic start to pick up.
+If you follow these simple SEO tips for your hotel, you should start to see your organic traffic begin to pick up.
 Take care of the fundamentals, and make sure you are putting out the best quality work that is out there.
 If you only follow one tip, let it be that one.
 If you are putting out the best stuff out there, then everything else should fall into place.